 Food Inflation in Australia averaged 5.16 percent from 1973 until 2021, reaching an all time high of 20.60 percent in the fourth quarter of 1973 and a record low of -3.20 percent in the second quarter of 2012.
 This page provides - Australia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Food Inflation - values, historical data and charts - was last updated on July of 2021.

-Food Inflation in Australia is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in Australia to stand at 2.50 in 12 months time.
-In the long-term, the Australia Food Inflation is projected to trend around 2.10 percent in 2021 and 2.30 percent in 2022, according to our econometric models.
+Food Inflation in Australia is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Food Inflation is projected to trend around 2.30 percent in 2022, according to our econometric models.